Meyington/cpp-programming-2024/1_homework_text_editor/README.md

 ```
 ##License

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.